 This manual describes the steps within the Market Document Baseline Management process, identifies the types of market documents affected by changes to the market design, and outlines the roles and responsibilities of stakeholders and the IESO within the Market Document Baseline Management process.

-This manual also describes the Interim Market Document Change (“IMDC”) process that applies to managing changes to market documents in the intervening period between baselines.
+This manual also describes the Custom Baseline Process and the Interim Market Document Change (“IMDC”) process.

+The Custom Baseline Process applies to amendments to market manuals and other supporting market documents being implemented in conjunction with market rule amendments and the process for amending market rules.

+The IMDC process applies to other time-sensitive amendments to market manuals or supporting market documents where those changes must be implemented during the period between baselines and where the standard proce requirements or timelines associated with the Baseline Schedule cannot be met due to a relevant timing requirement related to the amendment.

 This manual does not address the process for amending the market rules, which is described in “Market Manual, Part 2.3 Amendment and Publication of the Market Rules”.